Privacy Policy

 • Receipt of a written request by you to us.

-Your rights
+Your rights over your personal information

-• access and obtain a copy of your data on request;
+• access and obtain a copy of your data on request

-• require the organisation to change incorrect or incomplete data;
+• require the college to change incorrect or incomplete data

-• ask the organisation to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override the organisation's legitimate grounds for processing data.
+• ask the college to stop processing data for a period if data is inaccurate or there is a dispute about whether your interests override our legitimate grounds for processing the data

 If you would like to exercise any of these rights, please contact HR Department at hr@carmel.ac.uk or call 01744 452312.
 You can make a subject access request by making a formal subject access request to the Data Protection Officer, Michelle Williams.